mikefrey/krumkake/README.md

 ### session = new Krumkake(req, res, [options])

+Initialize a new instance with the server request and response objects, and an optional `options` object. `options` accepts the following properties:

 * `cookieName` {String} Name to use for the cookie
 * `expire` {Number} Time in seconds until the session expires (default 2 hours)
 * `keys` {[Keygrip](https://github.com/jed/keygrip)} A Keygrip instance used to